ericwindmill/ericwindmill.com/_posts/articles/2017-9-01-css-layout-2.md

 ```

 ---
-# 6: Alignment: Set Your Items By their Content with Align-Items: Baseline
+# 6: Alignment: Align Items By their Content with Align-Items: Baseline

 The value `baseline` for `align-items` isn't used often, but when you need it, it's a life-saver.
 It aligns all the items according the base of their content, rather than the base of border-box.